johnsusek/praeco/README.md

 Make sure the channel/username you are trying to post to exists.

+#### How to setup TheHive?

+Please see https://elastalert2.readthedocs.io/en/latest/ruletypes.html#thehive for how to configure your BaseRule.config file.

+- Set hive_connection in BaseRule.config.
+- Please set hive_alert_config on the screen.

 #### How to setup Slack?

 Please see https://elastalert2.readthedocs.io/en/latest/ruletypes.html#slack for how to configure your BaseRule.config file.